ConnectedBradford/CB_2172_Describing-the-management-of-hypertension-in-a-UK-care-home-population/code/Bront-e cohort development/READme.md

-Code for the Developent of the Bradford caRe hOme resideNTs Electronic Cohort
+Code for the Developent of the Bradford caRe hOme resideNTs Electronic Cohort (Bront-e)